NobuyukiInoue/pyDNSdump/README.md

-# Example_dnspython
+# pyDNSdump

-a program that sends DNS requests and displays the answers.
+This program sends a UDP DNS request and outputs a response.

-## 1. Example for pyDNSdump.py
+## 1. How to execute pyDNSdump.py

 ```
-python pyDNSdump.py [dns server] [resolv string] [record type]
+python pyDNSdump.py [dnsserver] [target] [recordtype]
 ```

 ### Supported record types